Event Triggering Feature: Enhancing Your Experience

 When you create your ecological momentary assessment (EMA) and experience sampling method (ESM) project, you may want to change the study parameters (e.g., survey timings, additional messages to be sent, or changes to surveys) based on how participants respond.
 In other words, the study and surveys can change based on participant behavior.

-Event triggering enables researchers to have one participant action prompt the change, addition, or subtraction of another action in the study.
-An event can be prompted by (a) a survey (response) submission, (b) a schedule change via the personalizer, or (c) when a participant is exiting the survey.
+Event-triggering enables researchers to have one participant action prompt the change, addition, or subtraction of another action in the study.
+On our platform, an event can be prompted by:

 Example 1: When a participant completes a morning survey, an afternoon survey is triggered to be sent exactly 4 hours later.

-Example 3: When a participant completes the baseline survey, an extra notification is triggered to be sent confirming their submission and welcoming them to the study.
+Example 3: When a participant completes the baseline survey, an extra notification is triggered to confirm their submission and welcome them to the study.

 Step 1.
-Enter all surveys in the Survey Builder.
-This includes any surveys that you will want to trigger.
-Proceed to the Schedule tab.
+In the Survey Builder, enter all surveys, including any that you want to trigger.
+Then, proceed to the Schedule tab.

 A blue color highlighing the schedule option for ExpiWell App

 Step 2.
-Create the basic schedule (i.e., the schedule that will serve as the base for the event triggering actions).
-In the example below, we see that the basic schedule is the Rolling schedule with a "Daily Survey" being scheduled in the morning every day from 9am-12pm.
+Create the basic schedule (i.e., the schedule that will serve as the base for the event-triggering actions).
+In the example below, we see that the basic schedule is the Rolling schedule, with a "Daily Survey" scheduled every morning from 9 a.m. to 12 p.m.

 Scheduler